jamestcole/AIFinancialChatbotProject-App/README.md

 ```
 #### Step 3: Update the application.properties file
 spring.datasource.url=jdbc:mysql://localhost:3306/chatbot_faqs

 spring.datasource.username=your_username

 spring.datasource.password=your_password

 #### Step 4: Start the app using Maven
+cd path/to/project

 cli: mvn spring-boot:run

+---
+## Documentation

+All documentation can be found in the 'Documentation' directory in the project root.

+## Note:

+This project has now concluded and won't be available at the hosted URL from 04/10/2024.